josefmoeggis/AIS1002_Project_Mappe/README.md

 Welcome to this visualization of aerodynamic forces acting on an aircraft.
 First and foremost, you must understand the concept of this model to learn to appreciate it.
-The two forces being simulated on the 3D graph are Lift and Drag, which, although they often are dependant on the same variables can have varying characteristics.
+The two forces being simulated on the 3D graph are Lift and Drag, which, although they are dependant on the same varibales, can have varying characteristics.

 #### Goal
 The main goal of this project was my personal growth of knowledge in the field of